Data Protection at a glance

 We have appointed a data protection officer for our company.
 The data protection officer can be contacted at:

 Fax: +49 9221 807-66314

 IV.
-Purpose and legal basis of processing data
+Purposes of and legal basis for data processing

-1. Access to our website – server log files
+1. Accessing and visiting our website – server log files

-The collection of the before-mentioned access data is required for technical reasons in order to provide a functional webiste and for system security.
-This applies also to the inevitable storage of your IP address, which can under further conditions, at least theoretically, enable identification of your person.
-Beyond the before-mentioned purposes, we use server log files only for appropriate design and improvement of our internet services, purely statistically and without any conclusions being drawn to your person.
-The data will not be combined with data from other sources.
-An evaluation of the data for marketing purposes will not take place.
+The storage of the above access data is necessary for technical reasons to provide a functional website and to ensure system security.
+This also applies to the storage of your IP address, which is necessary and, at least theoretically, can be assigned to you personally under further conditions.
+Beyond the above purposes, we use server log files purely statistically and without personal identification exclusively for the needs-based design and optimisation of our Internet content.
+These data are not combined with other data sources and they are not analysed for marketing purposes.

-The data collected when accessing our website will only be stored as long as needed for the before-mentioned purposes.
-Your IP address will be stored on our web server for IT safety reasons for a maximum period of 7 days.
+The access data collected when our website is used are only retained for the period for which these data are required to achieve the above purposes.
+For the purposes of IT security, your IP address is stored on our web server for a maximum of seven days.

 2. Contact form

 When you contact us using the contact form, we store and appropriately process your message (comment), including the contact data you provide, in order to process and respond to your enquiry and in the event of follow-up questions.
 We do not share these data with third parties, unless this is necessary in conjunction with processing and responding to your enquiry or you have granted us the corresponding consent.